lal65/a11y-select/README.md

 Adjust the offset of the active descendant indicator.
 It is common to set this to a negative value to prevent the next option from clipping the bottom edge of the active descendant indicator.

+### `--a11y-select-combobox-invalid-outline`
+Adjust the combobox outline when in error state.
+This acts as a visual indicator for the `aria-invalid` attribute.

+Note that the `--a11y-select-combobox-focus-visible-outline` focus indicator takes precedence.

+### `--a11y-select-combobox-invalid-outline-offset`
+Adjust the offset of the error state outline.

+### `--a11y-select-option-active-descendant-background`
+Adjust the background of the current active descendant.

+### `--a11y-select-option-active-descendant-foreground`
+Adjust the foreground of the current active descendant.

+### `--a11y-select-option-active-descendant-selected-background`
+Adjust the background of the currently selected active descendant.

+Note this takes precedence over the `--a11y-select-option-active-descendant-background` property, but not the `--a11y-select-option-hovered-background` property.

+### `--a11y-select-option-active-descendant-selected-foreground`
+Adjust the foreground of the currently selected active descendant.

+Note this takes precedence over the `--a11y-select-option-active-descendant-foreground` property, but not the `--a11y-select-option-hovered-foreground` property.

+### `--a11y-select-option-active-descendant-selected-outline`
+Adjust the outline of the currently selected active descendant.

+Note this takes precedence over the `--a11y-select-option-active-descendant-outline` property, but not the `--a11y-select-option-active-descendant-hovered-outline` property.

+### `--a11y-select-option-active-descendant-selected-outline-offset`
+Adjust the outline-offset of the currently selected active descendant.
+ Note this takes precedence over the `--a11y-select-option-active-descendant-outline-offset` property, but not the `--a11y-select-option-active-descendant-hovered-outline-offset` property.

+### `--a11y-select-option-active-descendant-hovered-outline`
+Adjust the outline of the active descendant hover state.

+### `--a11y-select-option-active-descendant-hovered-outline-offset`
+Adjust the outline-offset of the active descendant hover state.

 #### Example: Default Theme
 The default a11y-select theme is quite simple.